Robendesbois/NetLogo-Pacman-Simulation/README.md

 # NetLogo-Pacman-Simulation

-Ce projet est une simulation du jeu Pacman réalisée en utilisant le langage de modélisation NetLogo.
-Il s'agit d'une reproduction simplifiée du célèbre jeu d'arcade où le joueur contrôle un personnage jaune, Pacman, qui doit manger des points tout en évitant les fantômes.
+This project is a simulation of the Pacman game made using the NetLogo modeling language.
+It is a simplified reproduction of the famous arcade game where the player controls a yellow character, Pacman, who must eat dots while avoiding ghosts.

-## Comment exécuter la simulation
+## How to Run the Simulation

-1. Assurez-vous d'avoir NetLogo installé sur votre système.
-Vous pouvez le télécharger depuis [le site officiel de NetLogo](https://ccl.northwestern.edu/netlogo/download.shtml).
+1. Make sure you have NetLogo installed on your system.
+You can download it from [the official NetLogo website](https://ccl.northwestern.edu/netlogo/download.shtml).
-2. Téléchargez les fichiers du projet et ouvrez le fichier `IAD_project.nlogo` dans NetLogo.
+2. Download the project files and open the `IAD_project.nlogo` file in NetLogo.
-3. Dans NetLogo, cliquez sur le bouton "Setup" pour initialiser la simulation.
+3. In NetLogo, click the "Setup" button to initialize the simulation.
-4. Cliquez sur le bouton "Go" pour démarrer la simulation.
+4. Click the "Go" button to start the simulation.
-5. Utilisez les flèches directionnelles pour déplacer Pacman et éviter les fantômes.
+5. Use the arrow keys to move Pacman and avoid the ghosts.
-6. Le jeu se termine lorsque Pacman a épuisé toutes ses vies ou a mangé tous les points.
+6. The game ends when Pacman runs out of lives or has eaten all the dots.

-## Fonctionnalités principales
+## Main Features

-- Un agent Pacman contrôlable par le joueur.
+- A player-controllable Pacman agent.
-- Des fantômes qui poursuivent Pacman.
+- Ghosts that chase Pacman.
-- Des points dispersés sur la grille que Pacman doit manger.
+- Dots scattered on the grid that Pacman must eat.
-- Un score qui augmente à chaque point mangé.
+- A score that increases with each dot eaten.
-- Un affichage du nombre de vies restantes.
+- A display of the remaining lives.
-- Un message de fin de jeu lorsque Pacman perd toutes ses vies.
+- A game over message when Pacman loses all his lives.

-## Paramètres réglables
+## Adjustable Parameters

-- Le nombre de fantômes présents sur la grille.
+- The number of ghosts on the grid.
-- Le nombre initiale des points sur la grille.
+- The initial number of dots on the grid.

 ## Contribution

-Les contributions à ce projet sont les bienvenues.
-Si vous souhaitez proposer des améliorations, des correctifs ou de nouvelles fonctionnalités, n'hésitez pas à ouvrir une issue ou à soumettre une pull request.
+Contributions to this project are welcome.
+If you want to propose improvements, fixes, or new features, feel free to open an issue or submit a pull request.

-## Licence
+## License

-Ce projet est sous licence MIT.
+This project is licensed under the MIT License.

 ---

-Ce projet a été développé par Benzerroug Yasser dans le cadre de ses études universitaires.
+This project was developed by Benzerroug Yasser as part of his university studies.